gibbsly/gm/README.md

 outputs the resulting numbers in an array in the default output location and returns the length of the outputted array

+### `gm:distance`
+> gets the distance between `x` and `y`

+for this operation 2 position arrays must be given instead of single values.
+If an array is empty or values are unspecified, the values will default to 0

 ## single input functions
 these functions only requires `{x:(number)}` as an argument